 Additional Information: The words Engine and Host are used interchangeably within the interface and documentation, though they are very different.
-The Host is actually an umbrella application that runs all components, of which the Engine is one referred to as the Engine or Render Component.
+The Engine Host is actually an umbrella application that runs all components, of which the Engine is one referred to as the Engine or Render Component.
 The Engine component itself carries only livemask information.
-Other components such as DMX or Media Manager also run within the Host.
+Other components such as DMX or Media Manager also run within the Engine Host.
 Shutting down the Host automatically saves and shuts down all components contained within it.
 In most cases, shutting down the engine actually refers to shutting down the host.
+Zookeeper also runs it's own host, called the Zookeeper host.